ReDI-School/intro-java/lesson6/index.md

 Functions in programming are similar.

-- In Java **function** have a **name**, which is **f** is this case.
+- In Java **function** has a **name**, which is **f** in this case.
 In java the name of a function or method shall be speaking like variable names.
-This means the name of a function shall give a hint what happens during the execution time of the funtion.
+This means the name of a function shall give a hint what happens during the execution time of the function.

 - A **function** can have **parameters**, like **x** and **z** in the given examples.
 This means we can give values for x and z if we call the function.
 In math if **f(x) = x² is called with the value 2** => **f(2)**, the result we get will be **4**.
 So the value we hand over to the function kind of replaces the occurences of the variables, where the variables are still variables which means they can still change during the execution time of the function.